UCSD-ECEMAE-148/winter-2023-final-project-team-5/FinalReport.md

 * Donkey AI Training and AI Driving
 * Training the robot to open DonkeySIM was a huge milestone for the group due to lack of exposure to DonkeySIM prior to this class.
 * Behavioral Imitating AI model (GPU Cluster Training) - 3 Autonomous Laps
-* Object Recognition - Recognizing yellow objecs + tennis ball
+* Object Recognition - Recognizing yellow objects + tennis ball

 ## Potential Future Work/Unaccomplished Goals
 There are many suggestions for future work and unaccomplished goals.
 The goals can be broken down into two projects including hardware design and software.